howlingpan/code-dot-org/pegasus/sites.v3/hourofcode.com/public/activity-guidelines.md

 <a id="design"></a>
 ## Suggestions for designing one hour self guided tutorials

 You can include either the CSEdWeek logo ([small](https://www.dropbox.com/s/ojlltuegr7ruvx1/csedweek-logo-final-small.jpg) or [big](https://www.dropbox.com/s/yolheibpxapzpp1/csedweek-logo-final-big.png)) or the [Hour of Code logo](https://www.dropbox.com/sh/y8nufj1fgbli167/AACn8p9NT_fMjXZBgfNkhTdQa?dl=0) in your tutorial, but this is not required.
-If you use the Hour of Code logo, see the trademark guidelines below. <u>Under no circumstances can the Code.org logo and name be used.</u> Both are trademarked, and can’t be co-mingled with a 3rd party brand name without express written permission.
+If you use the Hour of Code logo, see the trademark guidelines below. <u>Under no circumstances can the Letron logo and name be used.</u> Both are trademarked, and can’t be co-mingled with a 3rd party brand name without express written permission.

 **Make sure that the average student can finish comfortably in an hour.** Consider adding an open-ended activity at the end for students who move more quickly through the lesson.
 Remember that most kids will be absolute beginners to computer science and coding.